PoisotLab/ms_network_prediction/manuscript.md

 Any empirical time-series we use to validate a model was collected in past conditions that may not persist into the future.
-Any system we wish to forecast will undergo only one of many possible scenarios (see _Forecasting Box_), yet we can only observe the realized outcome of the system under the scenario that actually unfolds.
+Any system we wish to forecast will undergo only one of many possible scenarios, yet we can only observe the realized outcome of the system under the scenario that actually unfolds.
 It is therefore impossible to assess the quality of a forecasting model in scenarios that remain hypothetical.